CHRISCARLON/herding-cats/README.md

 ## Purpose

-It can often feel like your herding cats when working with open data sources/catalogues.

 **The aim of this project is simple...**

 Speed up how data analysts explore and interact with open data sources.